All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 Your homeboy was in there too?

-When you get to prison and you're from the hood, like all your homeboys that disappeared, you run back into them.
+No, I had, I have, listen, bro, when you get to prison and you're from the hood, like all your homeboys that disappeared, you run back into them.

 I was like, man, I wonder what happened to you.

-Bro, I seen so many people that, you know, you knew loosely in the hood, and they just, that's where they ended up.
+Man, I've been here that you, bro, I've seen so many people that, you know, you knew loosely in the hood.

-Are race politics as big a deal in Michigan state prison as it is in like Texas or California where race is a big thing?
+Are race politics as big a deal in Michigan State prison as it is in like Texas or California where race is a big thing?

-But it's, bro, I grew up in the hood.
+Listen, bro, race is every and But it's, bro, I grew up in.

-So like some white dudes used to be like, bro, how come they don't bother you?
+So, like, some white dudes used to be like, bro, how come they don't bother you?

 Or how come this?